brettwooldridge/HikariCP/README.md

 documentation for your specific JDBC driver to get this class name, or see the [table](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names) below.
 Note XA data sources are not supported.
 XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).
 Note that you do not need this property if you are using ``jdbcUrl`` for "old-school" DriverManager-based JDBC driver configuration.
-The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``jdbcUrl``, *but in the end either is fine*. *Default: none*
+*Default: none*

 *or*

 :abc:``jdbcUrl``<br/>
 This property directs HikariCP to use "DriverManager-based" configuration.
-We feel that DataSource-based configuration is superior for a variety of reasons (see below), but for many deployments there is little significant difference.
+We feel that DataSource-based configuration (above) is superior for a variety of reasons (see below), but for many deployments there is little significant difference.
 When using this property with "old" drivers, you may also need to set the  ``driverClassName`` property, but try it first without.
-Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended over driver parameters specified in the URL itself.  *Default: none*
+Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended over driver parameters specified in the URL itself.
+*Default: none*

 :abc:``username``<br/>
 This property sets the default authentication username used when obtaining *Connections* from